Hospice Keystone House Hospice Team A Simple Wish F.A.Q.

-Often as a response to our patient’s request KeystoneCare may plan a trip, arrange a special visit or serve special food.
-These occasions are part of our mission to assure end-of-life patients rich and full last days.
-Here are some stories of very special patients and our efforts to provide them with A Simple Wish.
+What is A Simple Wish?
+Often as a response to our patients’ requests, KeystoneCare may plan a trip, arrange a special visit or serve special food.
+These occasions are part of our mission to assure end-of-life patients enriched and joyful experiences.
+Here are some special patients’ testimonials.

-After meeting Gus, Mary and her family spent the rest of the day enjoying the wonderful sights throughout the zoo.
-A special thank you to the Philadelphia Zoo for welcoming Mary and her family and making their day so special!
+On this exciting visit, Mary and her family visited Gus, fed him his favorite meal of fresh leaves, then spent the rest of the day enjoying all of the Zoo animals and beautiful scenery.
+A special thank you to the Philadelphia Zoo for welcoming Mary and her family, making their day so special!

 Bernice, a patient of KeystoneCare, received a home visit from Philadelphia Eagles’ Quarterback, Dominique Rodgers-Cromartie.